facette/facette/docs/man/facette.1.md

 # DESCRIPTION

-Facette is a graphing web front-end for RRD files.
+Facette is a a web application to display time series data from various sources — such as collectd, Graphite or InfluxDB — on graphs.

 # OPTIONS

 -c *file*
 :   Specify the application configuration file path (type: string, default: /etc/facette/facette.json).

+-h
+:   Display application help and exit.

+-l *file*
+:   Specify the server log file (type: string, default: STDERR)

--d *level*
+-L *level*
-:   Specify the server debugging information level (type: integer, default: 0).
+:   Specify the server logging level (type: string, default: info).

+    Supported levels: error, warning, notice, info, debug.

+-V
+:   Display the application version and exit.

 # SIGNALS

 **facette** accepts the following signals:

-SIGINT, SIGTERM\
+SIGINT, SIGTERM
 :   These signals cause **facette** to terminate.

-SIGHUP\
+SIGUSR1
-:   This signal causes **facette** to reload its configuration and to refresh the catalog.
+:   This signal causes **facette** to refresh its catalog and library.

 # SEE ALSO